By Rick Steves

 Today Trier’s Roman sights include baths, a 25,000-seat amphitheater, and a huge city gate.
 Of the original four gates, only the Porta Nigra survives.
 This most impressive Roman fortification in Germany was built without mortar — only iron pegs hold the sandstone blocks together.

-While the other three gates were destroyed by medieval metal and stone scavengers, this "black gate" survived because it became a church.
+While the other three gates were destroyed by medieval metal and stone scavengers, this “black gate” survived because it became a church.
 St. Simeon — a pious Greek recluse — lived inside the gate for seven years.
 After his death in 1035, the Simeon monastery was established and the gate was made into a two-story church — lay church on the bottom, monastery church on top.
 Napoleon had the church destroyed in 1803, but the 12th-century Romanesque apse survived.
-You can climb around inside the gate, but there's little to see other than a fine town view.
-Entrance is through the adjacent City Museum.
-As you go in, look for pictures of how the gate looked during various eras, including its church phase.
+You can climb around inside the gate, but there’s little to see other than a fine town view.

 Trier’s main pedestrian drag, which leads away from the gate, is named for St. Simeon.
 The arcaded courtyard and buildings of the monastery of St. Simeon remain, and are now home to the tourist information office and the slick City Museum (Stadtmuseum Simeonstift).
 The museum’s collection seems to be largely made up of anything old that turned up in townspeople’s basements, and most of the items on display are only mildly interesting.
 However, the third floor holds a fascinating model — painstakingly constructed over 19 years — of Trier as it looked in 1800.